jaimiles23/Multiplication-Medley/0_planning/skill_plan.md

 #### Survival Mode
 Survival Mode tracks how many multiplication questions the user can answer without making a mistake.

-Questions are scaled upward with Gaussian distribution.
+Questions are sampled from sliding Gaussian distribution.

 **Mode features**
 - Tracks personal record (number answered), and average & std of the last 15 attempts.